Simon Somerville Laurie

 Simon Somerville Laurie FRSE LLD (13 November 1829 – 2 March 1909) was a Scottish educator.
 He became Bell Professor of Education at Edinburgh University in 1876.
 He campaigned energetically and successfully for better teacher training in Scotland.

 Laurie also wrote extensively on philosophy, giving the Gifford Lectures in 1905–6.

 Biography

 Early life

 Laurie was born on 13 November 1829 in Edinburgh, the eldest son of Rev James Laurie or Lawrie and his wife Jean Somerville.
 His father was a Presbyterian minister and chaplain to the Royal Infirmary of Edinburgh.
 His mother was the daughter of a United Presbyterian church minister at Elgin, Simon Somerville.
 They lived near the Edinburgh Royal Infirmary at 112 Lauriston Place.

 Laurie was educated at Edinburgh High School from 1839 to 1844.
 To help pay his own school fees, he was already teaching at age 11.
-He studied arts at the University of Edinburgh, where he graduated MA at then normal age of 19 in 1849.
+He studied arts at the University of Edinburgh, where he graduated MA at the then normal age of 19 in 1849.
 He then travelled for 5 years in England, Ireland and Europe, with private students.